naturalis/arise-sequencing-nanopore/README.md

 [Decona](https://github.com/Saskia-Oosterbroek/decona)\
 ONTbarcoder does not seem to work without a GUI, making it less suitable for scripting.
 It might be an option for temporary tests on a standalone machine, but this solution is not scalable.
 ONTbarcoder worked with the provided [testdata](https://drive.google.com/drive/folders/1F-ojNW-gj2YL1vj8QXsuDxB1BAdZsw20) (DatasetA_mixed_Diptera), but gave no output with Test_all.fastq, nor with insect.fastq (see below).
 ONTbarcoder has been optimized for COI and is less suited for length variable non coding genes.
-NGSpeciesID still needs to be tested; Pierre-Étienne is working on Decona.
+Likely because the variation within each sample was already very high for this dataset, NGSpeciesID couldn't be used for demultiplexing, but can be used for [consensus calling](#consensus-calling-with-ngspeciesid) of demultiplexed samples.

+Unlike ONTbarcoder NGSpeciesID seems to work only on demultiplexed data (likely because variation within each sample is already very high for this dataset).
+Decona is being tested by Pierre-Étienne.
 For now, to get things going, sorting is done in bash.

 ## demultipex datasets (bash)
 Index and primer sequences are provided in Samplelist_metadata_nanopore.
 Basically the three datasets can be distinguished by their